plotly/academy/_react/2-first-app.md

 ## Fetching data

-Lets get into fetching data.
+Let's get into fetching data.
 Instead of console logging a text, we need to get some weather information.
 We'll be using the [OpenWeatherMap API](openweathermap.org/api) for this task, which is a free service that provides access to data for basically all locations all around the world.
 You'll need to get an API key from it, so head over to [openweathermap.org/api](http://openweathermap.org/api) and register for a free account.

 As soon as you've done that go to your account page, copy the `API key` and keep it somewhere safe.

 TK screenshot of account page

-Now that we have access to all the weather data our heart could desire, lets get on with our app!
+Now that we have access to all the weather data our heart could desire, let's get on with our app!

 Inside our `fetchData` function, we'll have to make a request to the API.
 I like to use a npm module called `xhr` for this, a wrapper around the JavaScript XMLHttpRequest that makes said requests a lot easier.
 Run `npm install --save xhr` to get it!
 While that's installing, `import` it in your App component at the top: